vishalsingh2972/NamasteJS-Notes/Notes/10-Closures.md

 var z = x(); //line 9
 console.log(z);
-//....................after 1000 lines of code z();
+//....................after 1000 lines of code z(); //line XXD
 ```
 - When y is returned, not only is the function returned but the entire closure (func. y + its lexical scope) is returned and put inside z.
 Basically at line 5 not just y function was returned but at line 5 the y function along with the lexical scope of y function was returned.
-Therefore as lexical scope is returned that is why when z is used somewhere else in program, it still remembers var a inside x() //so even though after line 9 evn though x() function or x EC no longer exists in the memory but the y() function still remembers its lexical scope/environment or basically where it came from
+Therefore as lexical scope is returned that is why when z is used somewhere else in program like line XXD, it still remembers var a inside x() //so even though after line 9 evn though x() function or x EC no longer exists in the memory but the y() function still remembers its lexical scope/environment or basically where it came from
 - So even though the x function is lost or no longer accessible after line 9, the y function still has a strong binding with its parent x function.
 This is because the y function is a closure.
 A closure is a function that has access to the variables of its enclosing scope, even after the enclosing scope has been closed.
 - Closure is a very powerful concept of JS, just because this function remembers things even if they are not in their lexical scope